 The Red Flag

-Fast forward a few years and I find myself needing to replace my Marketing/Sales Vice President.
-Clark, of course, popped into my mind and he happens to be “between jobs” again.
-How could he be out of a job when he is one of the most personable guys around?
+Fast forward a few years, and I needed to replace my Marketing/Sales Vice President.
+Joe, of course, popped into my mind.
+He was out of a job, but how could that be when he is one of the most personable guys around?
 He serves on the Boards of non-profits, volunteers in his community, and is the fundraising guru for his church.
-Everyone likes him because he seems so empathetic.
-He is also able to sell stuff to people who may or may not need the stuff.
-In this case, putting him back in the salesman role served him well.
-He did a great job of selling, at least the products that were in the catalog – the engineers had to sell the custom-made ones.
+Everyone likes him because he seems so empathetic, but he was between jobs again.

-I left Clark behind to start a new company, built around an invention that had been in the back of my mind for several years prior.
-After another couple of years had passed, I hired him back a third time, to write and expedite proposals to raise Federal grant money – he failed miserably .
+I left Joe behind while I started a new company built around an invention that had been in the back of my mind for several years prior.
+I then hired him back a third time to write and expedite proposals to raise Federal grant money.
+He failed again – this time being unable to grasp the complexity of technology and be able to explain it.

-Clark was – and probably still is – one of the nicest guys you could ever meet.
-As a salesman, he could sell anything as long as it was well-defined and no creativity or careful thought was required.
-It was hard for me to see through his “nice guy” façade.
+Joe was – and probably still is – one of the nicest guys you could meet.
 He was seemingly full of caring, empathy, and goodwill.
-In the inventory of characters I have known over the years, he remains the smoothest talker by far.
+Of all the characters I have known over the years, he remains the smoothest talker by far.
+He could sell anything to anyone, as long as it was well-defined and no creativity was required.

 By: Jim